Webpack

 Yes, it is a free module bundler.

-It is also open source, and its code is available on GitHub.
+It is also open source and its code can be found on GitHub.

 Which country uses Webpack the most?